 After you have passed your comprehensive examinations and your language requirement and your dissertation committee has approved your prospectus, you will apply for Candidacy for the Ph.D.
 Once you have advanced, you are considered 'ABD' (All But Dissertation).
 Application for some research grants requires this status.

 You may find it necessary to conduct fieldwork before writing your dissertation.
-It is expected that you will pursue outside funding in order to support yourself and your fieldwork during this time—normally your fourth year in the program—and that you will therefore not be on fellowship during that year.
+It is expected that you will pursue outside funding in order to support your fieldwork during this time—normally your fourth year in the program.
 If your research does not require you to absent yourself in order to pursue fieldwork, you may continue directly to writing your dissertation.

 Writing, filing, and defending the dissertation